ankitmishra024/NetworkSecurity/README.md

 - **AWS EC2** (For Deployment in AWS environment)

 ---
-💡 _This project aims to enhance network security by detecting phishing attacks effectively using ML techniques.
+💡 _This project aims to enhance network security by detecting malicious website effectively using ML techniques.